nickmorales/imagebreed_dockerfile/README.md

 Please check the [changelog](https://github.com/nickmorales/breedbase_dockerfile/wiki/Changelog) for update information.

-Please [support](https://patreon.com/nmorales) if you find this open-source software useful!

 ### Prerequisites

 - You need Docker and docker-compose installed on a machine with at least 8GB RAM and 50GB of disk.